Philadelphia's 6ABC helicopter crashes in South Jersey

 State park police found the wreckage in a wooded area off Mullica River Road in Washington Township, Burlington County, just after midnight after getting reports that a helicopter had gone missing in the area.

-The chopper was contracted through U.S. Helicopters and worked for Philadelphia's 6ABC WPVI.
+The chopper was contracted through U.S. Helicopters INC and worked for Philadelphia's 6ABC WPVI.

 According to 6ABC, the helicopter went down after 8 p.m.
 The pilot and photographer were contracted with U.S. Helicopters and part of the 6ABC family, the station said.
 The Federal Aviation Administration confirmed Wednesday that they were the only two people onboard the Eurocopter AS350B2 helicopter.

+NJ State Park Police identified the pilot as 67-year-old Monroe Smith of Glenside, Pennsylvania, and the photographer as 45-year-old Christopher Dougherty of Oreland, Pennsylvania.

-6ABC said the chopper crashed as the crew made its way back from an assignment in Galloway Township.
+6ABC said the chopper crashed as the crew made its way back from an assignment at the Jersey Shore.

+Pete Kane, a retired photojournalist, said the last time he ran into his former colleague and friend, Smith, was about three months ago.
+He called Smith a trailblazer and said he was one of the first African American helicopter pilots in the Philadelphia market.

+"Everyone that knew him loved him because he was very soft-spoken, he was a listener, he enjoyed telling you what he did in the service, and he enjoyed doing what he did," Kane said.

 New Jersey Gov. Phil Murphy shared his sympathies with the 6ABC team Wednesday morning, writing on social media, "Our deepest condolences go out to the Action News family following last night's helicopter crash in Wharton State Forest."